Banks pass Fed’s stress tests results with flying colors

 |BANK OF AMERICA CORP.

-Those restrictions will be lifted officially on June 30 after 27 of the nation’s largest banks including JPMorgan, Wells Fargo and Bank of America, now hold more than double the average capital cushion required by the Fed to ensure the stability of the U.S. financial system and the ability to lend to both businesses and consumers.
+Those restrictions will be lifted officially on June 30 after 27 of the nation’s largest banks including JPMorgan, Wells Fargo, and Bank of America, now hold more than double the average capital cushion required by the Fed to ensure the stability of the U.S. financial system and the ability to lend to both businesses and consumers.

 Bank of America CEO Brian Moynihan is among the chiefs that will start rewarding shareholders who currently sit with a dividend yield of 1.76%